ajitrchv/ajitrchv/README.md

 - 👋 Hi, I’m Ajith V Reji
 - 👀 I’m interested in app development in both Android and iOS, also UI/UX designs stuff.
-- 🌱 I’m currently learning Flutter and Adobe XD.
+- 🌱 I’m currently learning ReactJs.
 - 💞️ I’m looking to collaborate on any App Development Projects
-- 📫 How to reach me: M: ajithvreji@gmail.com, L: https://www.linkedin.com/in/ajith-reji-06297414b/
+- 📫 How to reach me: M: ajithvreji@gmail.com, L: https://www.linkedin.com/in/ajithvreji/

 <!---
 ajitrchv/ajitrchv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.